JudeA94/Takeaway-Challenge/README.md

 >
 > Create orders out the dishes that have been created
 > Orders can -have dishes added/removed (multiple dishes at a time)
->             -be viewd, including the quantity of each item
+>             -be viewed, including the quantity of each item
 >
 > Create a receipt based on an order
 > Receipts can -show the user an itemised receipt including each items cost, service charge, and total cost